 Burning hemp cigarettes does produce more combustion byproducts and is more irritating to the lungs than vaping.
 That being said, vaping is not completely without its risk for lung irritation.

 Transdermal CBD Bioavailability: Topicals And Patches

 Delivering CBD through the skin is another method of skipping the first-pass metabolism and it's minimally invasive and less irritating.
 However, human skin has low permeability because its principal job is to protect us from our environment.

-CBD lotions, CBD rubs, and CBD massage oils all fall under the category of CBD topicals that lend their benefits to localized areas rather than exerting their effects throughout the body.
+CBD lotions, CBD rubs, CBD roll on and CBD massage oils all fall under the category of CBD topicals that lend their benefits to localized areas rather than exerting their effects throughout the body.
 This is because CBD applied topically does not enter the bloodstream.